 - While walking, please feel free to ask guides to slow down if they are going too fast and if you need a rest.

 - Feel free to stop and look at birds or flowers, the guide will ensure that you don’t get left behind.

-- Gorilla Tracking can be strenuous walk, so go prepared.
+- Gorilla Tracking can be a strenuous walk, so go prepared.
 It is advisable that you:

 - Wear shoes with good traction, suitable for steep muddy slopes

 - Carry rain gear, sunscreen, and a hut, as the weather is unpredictable.

 - Carry water and food